netdata/netdata/collectors/ebpf.plugin/README.md

 In each case, wherever a normal kprobe, kretprobe, or tracepoint would have run its hook function, an eBPF program is run instead, performing various collection logic before letting the kernel continue its normal control flow.

-There are more methods by which eBPF programs can activate but which are not currently supported, such as via uprobes which allow hooking into arbitrary user-space functions in a similar manner to kprobes.
+There are more methods by which eBPF programs can be triggered but which are not currently supported, such as via uprobes which allow hooking into arbitrary user-space functions in a similar manner to kprobes.

 ## Manually enable the collector on Linux